wp-plugins/wp-qr-code-login/readme.txt

 (Coming soon, iOS companion app that will negate your need for a separate QR Code reading app!)

-Disclaimer: A website is only as secure as the leaste secure component on it.
+Disclaimer: A website is only as secure as the least secure component on it.
 This plugin aims to be more secure than using the default login page.

 == Installation ==